ArhanChaudhary/NAND/README.md

 but you can keep `if (y & ~x)` the same as there is no operator ambiguity.

-Without parenthesis, the evaluation value of an ambiguous expression is **undefined behavior**.
+Without parenthesis, the evaluation value of an ambiguous expression is **undefined**.

 ### Jack Introduction